PostgREST/postgrest/auth.rst

 We want to enforce a policy that ensures a user can see only those messages sent by him or intended for him.
 Also we want to prevent a user from forging the message_from column with another person's name.

-PostgreSQL (9.5 and later) allows us to set this policy with row-level security:
+PostgreSQL allows us to set this policy with row-level security:

 .. code-block:: postgres